Sardar Patel Gujarat Stadium: 2006–2015

 In 2006, the stadium became the focal venue of the ICC Champions Trophy and hosted five of the 15 games played.
 In preparation for the tournament, the stadium was renovated to add three new pitches and a new outfield.
 Floodlights and covered stands were also introduced at the stadium as a part of the renovation program.

 In the 2010 New Zealand tour of India, the first Test of the series was held at the venue, in which Kane Williamson scored a hundred on his Test debut.

 The stadium hosted three games during the 2011 Cricket World Cup, including the quarterfinals between Australia and India.
 Sachin Tendulkar became the first cricketer to score 18,000 runs in ODIs in a game against Australia on 24 March 2011.

 2014–2020 (Demolition and construction of New Stadium)

 The idea to build a new stadium was proposed by Narendra Modi himself who was the president of the Gujarat Cricket Association and the Chief Minister of Gujarat at the same time.
 Shortly before Modi moved to Delhi after becoming the prime minister of India, there were discussions about adding minor upgrades to the stadium and further developing areas of the structure at the pavilion end.
 Modi asked officials to build a new, larger stadium instead of pursuing minor renovation work.

-US president Donald Trump and Indian prime minister Narendra Modi at the Narendra Modi Stadium, 24 February 2020.

 In October 2015, the stadium was demolished for reconstruction, though some media referred to it as a renovation.
 The total cost of reconstruction was estimated to be ₹700 crores (₹7 billion).
 However, the final cost was reported at ₹800 crore.
 The redevelopment, originally planned to be completed in 2019, finished in February 2020, and was named Narendra Modi Stadium.